-Figure 5-61 shows the boom extension electrical connector (1) on the main boom.
-Use the following procedures to disconnect and connect the boom extension, heavy duty boom extension, or lattice insert electrical connections to the main boom.
+Figure 5-60 shows the boom extension electrical connector (1) on the main boom.
+Use the following procedures to disconnect and connect the boom extension or lattice insert electrical connections to the main boom.

 Connecting Electrical Connection to Main Boom